SebastianCardoza/XDiets/README.md

 The technologies used for the project where:
 * DATABASE: MySQL
 * BACK END: Python, Flask, BCrypt
-* FRONT END: CSS, HTML, JS, AJAX
+* FRONT END: HTML, JS, AJAX, BOOTSTRAP